createdotnet/wdk/pages/tutorials/01requirements-restrictions.md

 These are listed below.

+####Core Styling
+This tag should be placed in the head of your document in order to import the default CSS stylings.
+Your custom CSS stylesheet(s) should be placed below this tag.

+Tag: `<!--WDK:base:assets-->`

+> **Pre-Release info** – Base assets will go live on 24-02-2014, after this date you must re-save your template and re-publish for the changes to take affect.
+In order to maintain compatibility with new markup for newly WDK’d areas of the site, we would strongly advise including this tag.

 ####Header & Footer
 Your index.html file must contain all of the header and footer tags.
 These tags help us to identify your templates layout and instruct us where to put the main page content.